McK11on/Micromouse-Design/README.md

-# Maze_Robot
+# MicroMouse
-Design and implementation of a maze robot for competitions, implementing filling algorithm and other technologies
+Design and implementation of a micromouse robot for competitions, implementing filling algorithm and other technologies